AshishPandey90/OnTimeURB/Docker_Containers/Bioinformatics_Workflows/RNASeq/Readme.md

 ### Initialize Workflow
 ```
 cd rnaseq

+modify value of output_dir inside the file workflow-generator-multipleOnly to the path in cyverse where output of workflow is expected
+example: output_dir= '/iplant/home/<cyverse_username>/RNASeq_wf/Output'

+Execute below command:
+logs will be generated  showing configuration of executing the workflow.

 ./workflow-generator-multipleOnly --exec-env distributed

-logs will be generated here showing configuration of executing the workflow.

 pegasus-run  <path of the directory hosting workflow>
   example: pegasus-run  /home/bamboo/rnaseq/20200928-135059/wf-20200928-135059

 ```